 andouille-stuffed poblano peppers

-Ah, stuffed peppers.
+Ah, and stuffed peppers.
 They’re so good!
-They’re especially good when stuffed with spicy, Andouille chicken sausage, corn and brown rice.
+They’re especially good when stuffed with spicy, health Andouille chicken sausage, bronchi corn and brown rice.
 It’s a delicious little package of protein, vegetables and whole grains.

 I’ve made stuffed peppers before, but had never used poblano peppers because the ones at my grocery store are usually sad dried up, dusty-looking things.
 I found some fresh, shiny ones this week and then spotted some freshly made Andouille sausages in the meat case and knew they’d be perfect for each other.